 West Side Wheat is fermented at cold temperatures and lagered for 5 weeks at near freezing temperatures to accentuate the smooth, wheat flavors, and let the hops meld to give this exceptionally balanced beer its laid back hop finish.
 West Side Wheat is a deep, burnt-orange hue with a warming, wheat haze reminiscent of the waning sunny, summer sky at dusk.
 The aroma is a blend of soft malt and earthy hops.
 Wheat malt character abounds in both the flavor and medium body creating a very unique and memorable summer wheat lager to enjoy on a hot day or next to a roaring bonfire.

-Harvest Deluxe, wet-hopped with 28 lbs of Michigan-grown Cascade wet hops fresh from the fields, was the brewery's first foray into wet-hopping.
-Wet Hops, aka Fresh Hops, are literally just hops that have been picked right from the vine and rushed to the brewery to maintain their freshness before they start to go bad.
+Harvest Deluxe, wet-hopped with Michigan-grown Cascade wet hops fresh from the fields, was the brewery's first foray into wet-hopping.
+Wet Hops, aka Fresh Hops, are hops that have been picked right from the vine and rushed to the brewery to maintain their freshness before they start to degrade.
 It is a very critical time in the processing of hops right after they are harvested.
 Normally, hops go directly to a curing process where the moisture is removed to stave off any degradation.
 Why use wet hops?
-The draw of using wet hops is a resulting beer that is aromatically fresher and brighter with a just-came-in-from-outside vibe.
+Because in using them, the resulting beer is aromatically fresher and brighter with a just-came-in-from-outside vibe.

 Coupled with nutty Maris Otter malt, this is a well-rounded pick of the fields is a smooth, well-balanced, bright, and hoppy lager with WSBC's characteristically smooth finish.
 It's our best version of a Pale Lager, similar to a Pale Ale.